glpi-project/android-inventory-library/README.md

 ## Synopsis

-This library help you to create a complete inventory of your Android devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc. and also the list and description of installed application on any devices in a beautifull XML as protocol compatible with FusionInventory for GLPI.
+This library helps you to create a complete inventory of your Android devices: both hardware and software informations are collected.
+You get the data about processor, memory, drives, sensors, etc., and also the list and description of installed application on any devices in a beautiful XML as protocol compatible with FusionInventory for GLPI.

-You can find more information here:
+You can find more information about the Inventory Protocol here:
 <http://fusioninventory.org/documentation/dev/spec/protocol/inventory.html>

 **What's included?**